fusion809/fusion809.github.io-old/_posts/2015-12-02-comparison-of-free-operating-systems.md

 # Install the dependencies for a package with Yum without asking for confirmation
 function ybd {
-  sudo yum builddep -y $@
+  sudo yum-builddep -y $@
 }

-# Install a package with Yum, without asking for confirmation
+# Install a package with Yum, without asking for confirmation, from official repositories
 function yin {
   sudo yum install -y $@
+}

+# Install a local (that is, present on one's local system and does not have to be downloaded
+# from Yum's repositories) package with Yum, without asking for confirmation.
+function ylin {
+  sudo yum localinstall -y $@
 }

 # Remove a package with Yum, without asking for confirmation